Vassili Hendrikov: Biography

 On 8 September 1883, he enlisted in the reserve of the guards' cavalry.
 On 16 April 1884, he was dismissed from the reserve with the rank of staff captain.
 On 6 May of the same year, he was granted the position of chamberlain.
 In 1885, he was elected marshal of the nobility for the Volchansk district, and re-elected in 1888.

 In 1889, he was awarded the title of 'master of ceremonies' on his retirement.
-On 24 March 1896, he was awarded the title of court chamberlain, appointed to serve under Empress Alexandra Feodorovna.
+On 24 March 1896, he was awarded the title of court chamberlain, and appointed to serve under Empress Alexandra Feodorovna.
 On 12 January 1900, he was awarded the rank of master of ceremonies.

 He died on 17 March 1912 from a haemorrhage and was buried in the Alexander Nevsky Lavra.

-Marriage and Issue
+Marriage and issue

-In 1882 he married lady-in-waiting Sophia Petrovna (1859 – 1916), daughter of Prince Pyotr Dmitrievich Gagarin and Countess Anastasia Alexandrovna-Stenbock-Fermor.
+In 1882 he married lady-in-waiting Sophia Petrovna (1859–1916), daughter of Prince Pyotr Dmitrievich Gagarin and Countess Anastasia Alexandrovna-Stenbock-Fermor.
 They had four children: